-On the rare occasion we received an AWESOME script, I would jump out of my seat, run across the office, and hand-deliver it to the producer.
+Whenever we received an AWESOME script, I would jump out of my seat, run across the office, and hand-deliver it to the producer.
 (This never happened.)
-So your screenwriting success begins by simply taking time to write, and rewrite your words into a great screenplay.
+So your screenwriting success begins by simply taking the time to write and rewrite your words into a great screenplay.

 - Research popular screenplay contests

 - Take some courses on film production and learn the basics

 - Write another script… Seriously start right now

 The last piece of advice about writing another script comes from experience.
 Many writers focus so much on their current screenplay that they fail to expand their body of work.
 Writing a stack of screenplays is like creating inventory for your store.
 The more products you have on the shelf, the more you can eventually sell.